 Grace Nonprofit Management Student Turns Passion into Profit for Animals in Need

-Jurnee Carr, a current student in the Master’s in Nonprofit Management program at Grace College, has a passion for helping animals.
+Jurnee Carr, a graduate of the Master’s in Nonprofit Management program at Grace College Online, has a passion for helping animals.
 In the past ten years – since the young age of 12 – she has developed a thriving foundation to assist animal rescue and welfare organizations.
 Carr says she believes “the Lord has directed my life to be a voice for those who only have a bark or meow.”
 The following story about Jurnee’s Journey Foundation appeared Feb.
 2, 2017 in the Kingsport, Tennesee Times News.

 Ten years ago, a young Girl Scout went on an outing with her troop to a local animal shelter.
 There, she was saddened to see animals overcrowded in kennels.
 When she asked, “What is going to become of all the animals?” she was told the sad truth that some would not be kept much longer and would be put down if not adopted.

 That young girl was Jurnee Carr.
 In 2007, at age 12, she made a decision to make it her duty in life to speak for those forgotten animals and she established Jurnee’s Journey Foundation.

 The mission of Jurnee’s Journey Foundation is “to provide support to local, national and international animal rescue and welfare organizations through various fundraising efforts,” according to Jurnee and the website (jurneesjourney.org).